 Liposuction is a type of plastic surgery that was developed in the 60s and 70s to address a population that was steadily gaining an unhealthy amount of fat.
 Most everyone, then and now, was prescribed healthier foods and more exercise by doctors to achieve the bodies they wanted, but that simply isn’t enough for everyone.
 Every body is different, and because of that, one body may have different needs than another body, and may respond differently to diet and exercise.
 Making it even more difficult, not being able to get into the shape that you want can cause stress for some people, and that can make losing fat harder than it already is.
-If you’re having a difficult time losing fat from your body, liposuction may be for you.
+If you’re having a difficult time losing fat from your body, a liposuction treatment such as Aqualipo may be for you.

 Weeks Before the Procedure